naacl-org/naacl-2025-website/_pages/registration/registration.md

 * Please note all Accepted Papers accepted to the Main Conference must be attached to 1 Author Paper Present.
 These fees are to aid in covering the hard costs of the paper being presented at the conference.
 * When registering you will select your paper title in the dropdown box this will guarantee that your paper has been registered.
 (Papers not registered for the conference with the registration type Author Paper Presenter will be pulled from the conference and will not be published).
 Furthermore, if a paper accepted to finding is presenting, they would follow the same guidelines with the exception that Findings not presenting are not required to register for the conference.
 Therefore, if a Finding paper shows it’s being presented in person, and they are not registered 2 weeks before the conference then they will be removed from the program as a presenter.
-* Each paper ID must be linked to an Author/Paper Presenter Registration.
+* Each paper ID must be linked to an Author/Paper Presenter (Regular or Student) Registration.
 However, a student author on the paper registered under a student fee is permitted to present the registered paper.

 ## Further details: